giusguerrini/xwterm/doc/90-sample-server.md

 This problem happens only if both HTTP and WebSocket services are active.
 If you are experiencing this issue, you can add the option **--aiohttp-workaround** as a workaround.
 With this option, the WebSocket server is managed by a separate process running in the background.
-- On Windows 10, after the first session has been established, the program becomes insensitive to CTRL-C and must be killed via Task Manager.
+- On Windows, after the first session has been established, the program becomes insensitive to CTRL-C and must be killed via Task Manager.
 This problem is probably related to the ConPTY subsystem; maybe some cleanup/detach code is required after the child process has been launched.
+- On Windows, if **conhost** API is used, the screen size received by *xwtern* is ignored.
+Screen size alway has the default value (120x40).
+The default value can be changed by adding the command line option **--initial-size**